About the Owner

 Chances are you'll first meet your host and proprietor when you step off the bus at the arched entrance to Cobalt Coast.
 Arie Barendrecht is the tall, trim man who welcomes you with a smile and a hearty handshake and immediately reaches for your dive bags.
 After settling you in at the bar counter and checking you in, he carries your bags to your room.

 Ask him why he devotes so much time and energy and Arie is quick to reply, "I wouldn't have it any other way."
 What brought Arie to build Cobalt Coast?
-It was the same thing that brings you and hundreds of thousands of others to Grand Cayman – the diving.
+It was the same thing that brings you and hundreds of thousands of others to Grand Cayman – the diving and the spectacular views and sunsets.

 Growing up in a small, rural community in The Netherlands, Arie learned the fine art of hospitality from the innkeepers and proprietors of the local "gasthauses".
 The gasthaus is hotel, restaurant, tavern and informal town hall for locals and visitors alike.
 It's a place where strangers are welcomed like old friends without pretense or pomp.
 It is very much like Cobalt Coast Resort.
 That is what makes Cobalt Coast so unique among the many dive resorts and hotels throughout the island and the entire Caribbean.
 It's not the architecture; you can find monumental, impressive buildings elsewhere.
 Nor was it tthe diving or the beaches; nearly every resort claims to have the best beaches and the best diving.
 But, no other resort on Grand Cayman comes close to matching the hospitality, the informal intimacy and the comfort that Arie has brought to Cobalt Coast.